Health in Switzerland: Health system resources

-In 2023, Switzerland's health system investment notably exceeds OECD averages, with a per capita expenditure of $8049, significantly higher than the OECD's average of $4986 (USD PPP).
-This expenditure accounts for 11.3% of Switzerland's GDP, compared to the OECD average of 9.2%.
-The country also has a higher density of healthcare professionals, with 4.4 practicing doctors and 18.4 practicing nurses per 1,000 population, above the OECD averages of 3.7 and 9.2, respectively.
+In 2023, Switzerland's health system investment considerably exceeded OECD averages, with a per capita expenditure of $8049, significantly higher than the OECD's average of $4986 (USD PPP).
+This expenditure accounted for 11.3% of Switzerland's GDP, compared to the OECD average of 9.2%.
+The country also has a higher density of healthcare professionals, with 4.4 practising doctors and 18.4 practising nurses per 1,000 population, above the OECD averages of 3.7 and 9.2, respectively.
 Switzerland's hospital bed capacity stands at 4.4 per 1,000 population, on par with the OECD average of 4.3.
 Switzerland performs better than the OECD standard in 55% of assessed health indicators.

 The Swiss hospital system, which is decentralized and regulated by the cantons, comprised 275 establishments in 2023, with a total of 37,926 beds.

-Seventy-two percent of healthcare costs in Switzerland (CHF92.7 billion as of 2022) are related to non-communicable diseases.
-Theses diseases include dementia (10,8%); cardiovascular diseases (10,4%) such as hypertension and stroke; psychiatric diseases (10,4%) such as depression; locomotion diseases (10%), for example backpain; and cancers (6,9%).
-Productivity loss related to these same diseases are estimated at CHF109 billion, which represent about 14% of GDP.
+72% of healthcare costs in Switzerland (CHF 92.7 billion as of 2022) are related to non-communicable diseases.
+Theses diseases include dementia (10.8%); cardiovascular diseases (10.4%) such as hypertension and stroke; psychiatric diseases (10.4%) such as depression; locomotion diseases (10%), for example back pain; and cancers (6.9%).
+Productivity loss related to these same diseases are estimated at CHF 109 billion, which represents about 14% of GDP.

+Absenteeism

+More than 100,000 people call in sick each day in Switzerland, and related productivity loss is estimated at CHF 70 billion per year (9% of GDP); with back pain or depression being the most frequent causes (colds and flu represent only 20% of cases).